JustVanillaCode/VSD-ASIC-Level-Repository/README.md

 5. set lefs [glob $::env(DEESIGN_DIR)/src/*.lef]
 6. add_lefs -src $lefs

-Then run synthesis and check so that sky130_vsdinv cell is included in the design.
+Then run synthesis and check so that the sky130_vsdinv cell is included in the design.